-OSSD output parameters and machine input parameters must be considered when interfacing the parameters must be considered when interfacing the EZ-SCREEN solid-state OSSD outputs to machine inputs.
+To ensure proper operation, the EZ-SCREEN OSSD output parameters and machine input parameters must be considered when interfacing the EZ-SCREEN solid-state OSSD outputs to machine inputs.

 Machine control circuitry must be designed so that the maximum load resistance value is not exceeded and that the maximum specified OSSD OFF-state voltage does not result in an ON condition.